bplmaps/lmec-main-site/content/articles/test-article-for-megan.md

 As we move into 2022, we are looking forward to the March opening of our next exhibition [_More or Less in Common_](https://www.leventhalmap.org/articles/environmental-justice-exhibition-preview/), a show that will explore the geographic relationship between environmental management and historic patterns of injustice.

-{{< figure src="/uploads/2021-12-30/olm2.jpeg" caption="[Frederick Law Olmsted](https://www.digitalcommonwealth.org/search/commonwealth:sq87ft46v), from the Brookline Photograph Collection" class="figure-right" >}}
+{{< figure src="/uploads/2021-12-30/olm2.jpeg" caption="[Frederick Law Olmsted](https://www.digitalcommonwealth.org/search/commonwealth:sq87ft46v), from the Brookline Photograph Collection." class="figure-right" >}}

 The exhibition is timed to coincide with the bicentennial anniversary of one of Boston’s most influential environmental planners, the landscape architect **Frederick Law Olmsted**.
 Olmsted’s famous [Emerald Necklace](https://www.emeraldnecklace.org/) is one of the region's most beautiful parks systems.
 But in some places, it also forms the dividing line between communities that are amongst the richest in the country and others that are languishing in poverty.

 As Boston’s Back Bay developed in the late nineteenth century, residents complained of “[sewage outfalls,](https://www.tclf.org/landscapes/back-bay-fens)” a “[stagnant saltwater marsh that flooded and threatened public health,](https://www.emeraldnecklace.org/park-overview/back-bay-fens/)” and “[a foul-smelling tidal creek and swamp.](https://www.emeraldnecklace.org/park-overview/back-bay-fens/)” In 1878, Olmsted proposed a plan to address these concerns, maintain the “[character](https://www.boston.gov/parks/back-bay-fens)” of the terrain, and meet the needs of the surrounding community through dual sanitation and recreation solutions.

-{{< figure src="/uploads/2021-12-29/back-bay-park.png" caption="This [1880 planning map of Back Bay Park](https://bpl.bibliocommons.com/v2/record/S75C7694805) shows landscape designs that don't appear on any other maps of this period" class="figure-center" >}}
+{{< figure src="/uploads/2021-12-29/back-bay-park.png" caption="This [1880 planning map of Back Bay Park](https://bpl.bibliocommons.com/v2/record/S75C7694805) shows landscape designs that don't appear on any other maps of this period." class="figure-center" >}}

 This [1880 map](https://bpl.bibliocommons.com/v2/record/S75C7694805) was published by the Boston Park Department.
 It's drawn on top of a map published by the Park Department in 1877, which formed a key document for Olmsted's 1878 plan of Back Bay Park.
 This particular manuscript copy of the map shows details and annotations that don't appear on any other map.
 It was probably used during the layout and construction of the park, as city engineers worked to implement Olmsted's plans in the shifting, complicated flats where the Muddy River met the Charles River.
 Although the park was [modified](https://www.asla.org/guide/site.aspx?id=40840) by 1910 construction of the Charles River Dam, **Back Bay Fens** includes an “[eclectic mix of formal and community gardens, ball fields, memorials and historic structures.](https://www.emeraldnecklace.org/park-overview/back-bay-fens/)”